 It follows from the table that delivery in 10 weeks is the optimal term.
 Thus, if interpretation was always accurate, the parties would have agreed accordingly.
 Given the prospect of inaccuracy in interpretation, however, sophisticated parties may prefer a different (inefficient) term.
 For example, assume that the parties know that courts may err and enforce a delivery time that is two weeks longer (or shorter) than one they intended - that is, that when courts err they enforce one of the two interpretations on either side of the intended term.
-Here, if there is a.
-5 chance that the court will enforce the parties’ intended meaning of the term; a .25 chance of enforcing the longer delivery time; and a similar .25 probability of enforcing the shorter delivery time, the parties’ expected joint surplus from adopting the (otherwise) efficient term of “delivery in 10 weeks” would be 42.5, while adopting the term “delivery in 12 weeks” would produce an expected joint surplus of 50.
-Thus, sophisticated parties would prefer the latter term, despite the fact that delivery in 10 weeks is the efficient terms when the courts’ interpretation is always accurate.
+Here, if there is a probability of 0.50 that the court will enforce the parties’ intended meaning of the term; a probability of 0.25 of enforcing the longer delivery time; and a similar probability of 0.25 of enforcing the shorter delivery time, the parties’ expected joint surplus from adopting the (otherwise) efficient term of “delivery in 10 weeks” would be 42.5, while adopting the term “delivery in 12 weeks” would produce an expected joint surplus of 50.
+Thus, sophisticated parties would prefer the latter term, despite the fact that delivery in 10 weeks is the efficient term when the courts’ interpretation is always accurate.

-For the reasons just discussed, inaccuracy in interpretation might also drive parties to adopt an inefficient allocation of contractual obligations or a contractual arrangement entirely different from the efficient one (Eggleston, Posner, and Zeckhauser 2000), as opposed to an inefficient term which is (only) quantitively different from the efficient one.
+For the reasons above, inaccuracy in interpretation might also drive parties to adopt an inefficient allocation of contractual obligations or a contractual arrangement entirely different from the efficient one (Eggleston, Posner, and Zeckhauser 2000), as opposed to an inefficient term which is (only) quantitively different from the efficient one.
 Consider the machine example again and assume that, though both parties can adjust the machine, it is more cost-effective for the seller to do so.
 Here too, if courts are always accurate, sophisticated parties will adopt the efficient arrangement and allocate to the seller the obligation to adjust the machine.
 But, if agreeing on such a term may lead the courts to err and interpret the agreement as requiring the seller to make any and all adjustments desired by the buyer, the parties may wish to avoid this possibility by agreeing on the sale of an off-the-shelf machine, and allocate to the buyer the responsibility to make any further adjustments.

 Applying a Term-Specific Interpretive Style

-The second implication of our analysis is that the value sophisticated parties attribute to accuracy interpretation may vary among different types of transactions and among different terms within the same agreement.
+The second implication of our analysis is that the value that sophisticated parties attribute to accurate interpretation may vary between different types of transactions and different terms within the same agreement.

 This can be readily seen once we recall the distinction between surplus maximizing and purely distributive terms.
 We saw that parties value accuracy in the interpretation of the former, but not the latter.
-Thus, given that contracts typically include both types of terms, it immediately follows that parties’ preference for accuracy vary across terms within the same agreement.
+Thus, given that contracts typically include both types of terms, it immediately follows that parties’ preference for accuracy will vary across terms within the same agreement.

 When comparing surplus maximizing and purely distributive terms we find that preferences are binary – parties either value accuracy or they do not.
-As we explain below, variation in the value of accuracy may also be more subtle.
-In particular, even when considering only surplus maximizing terms, parties attribute greater value to accuracy when interpretive errors are relatively likely and when such errors have a substantial detrimental effect on their joint surplus.
+As we explain below, however, variation in the value of accuracy may also be more subtle.
+In particular, even when considering only surplus maximizing terms, parties attribute greater value to accuracy when interpretive errors are relatively likely and when such errors have a substantially detrimental effect on their joint surplus.

 Parties’ preference for accuracy depends, therefore, on the extent to which relatively minor, and therefore more probable, interpretive errors would significantly reduce their joint surplus.
-Example 2 illustrates this by using two types of agreements: Type A agreements, in which slight and probable interpretive errors significantly decreases the joint surplus; and Type B agreements, where similar errors only marginally reduce the joint surplus.
+Example 2 illustrates this by using two types of contracts: Type A contracts, in which slight and probable interpretive errors significantly decrease the joint surplus; and Type B contracts, where similar errors only marginally reduce the joint surplus.